October 9, 2024

 Note: Files beginning with dot characters are hidden from the output of ls -l; use ls -la to see them when listing directory contents.

-Best Practices Using Secrets:
+Kubernetes Secrets Best Practices

 1. Configure Encryption at Rest: By default, Secret objects are stored unencrypted in etcd.
 To enhance security, configure encryption for your Secret data in etcd.
 This ensures that even if someone gains access to etcd, they cannot easily read the sensitive information.
 Read more here.